 Removing Clover Mites From Your Home

+You can typically use simple pest control methods to deal with a clover mite infestation.
 If clover mites have already entered your home, manually remove them with a vacuum cleaner or a moist cloth.
 Be gentle, though.
 Crushing them could leave behind red stains.
 Empty the vacuum cleaner outside or burn the vacuum bag to prevent the mites from escaping.
 You might also apply home remedies like neem oil, diatomaceous earth, or boric acid.

 Alternatively, consider hiring a professional pest control company.
-Many exterminators offer special pricing on annual plans.
+Many exterminators offer special pricing on the cost of annual plans.
 With this arrangement, you pay a set amount per month or quarter for recurring pest control services.
 The plan typically includes quarterly broad-spectrum perimeter treatments and more targeted treatments for any specific pest problems.

 Our Conclusion